Go to main content

 Is it covered by Swiss health insurance?

-Who should have a low-dose chest CT scan?
+Who needs a low-dose chest CT scan?

-How long does it take to get results?
+How long does it take to get the results?

 Is artificial intelligence replacing the radiologist?

-Does the exam require an injection?
+Does the examination require an injection?